chochain/eforth/README.md

 Utilizing modern OS and tool chains, a new generation of Forths implemented in just a few hundreds lines of C code can help someone who did not know Forth to gain the core understanding much quickly.
 He called the insight **Forth without Forth**.

 In 2021-07-04, I got in touched with Dr. Ting for he taught in the university when I attended.
 He, as the usual kind and generous him, included me in his last projects all the way till his passing.
 I am honored that he considered me one of the frogs living in the bottom of the deep well with him looking up to the small opening of the sky together.
-With cross-platform portability as our guild-line, together, we built ooeForth in Java, jeForth in Javascript, wineForth for Windows, and esp32forth for ESP micro-controllers using the same code-base.
-With his last breath in the hospital, he even attempt to build it onto an FPGA using Verilog. see [ceForth_403](https://chochain.github.io/eforth/docs/ceForth_403.pdf) and [eJsv32](https://github.com/chochain/eJsv32) for details.
+With cross-platform portability as our guild-line, we built ooeForth in Java, jeForth in Javascript, wineForth for Windows, and esp32forth for ESP micro-controllers using the same code-base.
+With his last breath in the hospital, he attempted to build it onto an FPGA using Verilog. see [ceForth_403](https://chochain.github.io/eforth/docs/ceForth_403.pdf) and [eJsv32](https://github.com/chochain/eJsv32) for details.

 ### Evolution - continuation of Dr. Ting's final work
 <pre>